This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Should you water your vegetable garden every day?

-No, daily watering isn’t necessary for most vegetable gardens.
+No, daily watering isn’t necessary.

 What are three factors that should be considered when planning a vegetable garden?